wangbaochu/Facebook-App/README.md

  4. The project uses googl-play-services_lib to embed Google Maps and Google Cloud Messaging.
     To use googl-play-services_lib, developer also need to register this app on Google API Console to obtain an API accees key.

- 5. This project is only a interview assignment.
-Because of limited time, the app’s UI isn’t well designed, and the function is not well tested on different devices either.
-I make it works well on my Xiao-Mi 2S devise(OS v4.1.1), no crash.
+ 5. This project is only an interview assignment.
+Because of limited time, the app’s UI isn’t well designed, and the function isn't well tested on different devices either.
+I only make it works well on my Xiao-Mi 2S devise(OS v4.1.1).

  6. All the function are works well except for GCM (Google Cloud Messaging).
 I have reviewed my code and carefully take reference to google documation.
-    I don't found any issue in my code, but I have never got received a echo message I sent to GCM.
+    I did't found any issue in my code, but I have never got received an echo message I sent to GCM.
 Maybe it is related with China Great Firwall, which blocks the GCM service.
-I have no way to verify the GCM function.
+I couldn't do any debugging for this issue.

  7. There are three projects:
     (1) Facebook-sdk-3.18: This is the facebook sdk project.
 See how to get it: https://developers.facebook.com/docs/android/